Getting Started

 Normalized form payloads expose an explicit renderer hint for every field.

-• typed fields set a stable renderer automatically, such as TextInput -> input
+• typed fields set a stable renderer automatically, such as TextInput -> input, DateInput -> date, FileUpload -> file_upload, RichText -> rich_text, BelongsTo -> relation_select, BelongsToMany -> relation_multi_select, and Toggle -> switch

 • legacy arrays can opt into the same contract with ['key' => 'notes', 'renderer' => 'textarea']

-• the frontend maps these hints through package-owned wrappers such as FBInput, FBTextarea, FBSelect, and FBSwitch
+• the frontend maps these hints through package-owned wrappers such as FBInput, FBTextarea, FBDateInput, FBFileUpload, FBRichText, FBRelationSelect, FBRelationMultiSelect, FBSelect, FBCheckbox, and FBSwitch

 Layout contract